Om-ai99/CovidProject/README.md

 # CovidProject
-Exploration of the OWID Covid-19 dataset
+Exploration of the OWID Covid-19 dataset with SQL

 Source: https://ourworldindata.org/covid-deaths